Divy1211/AoE2DE_UGC_Guide/docs/general/resources/resources.md

     - 0:  Default
     - 1:  After Military Policy activated

 - Note: The amount of gold obtained from killing number of units `u` is `u * unit_loot_productivity * 3`.
 Unlike resources 520 and 550 works on most units.
-Look at A.G.E. for units with 154 loot class action.
+Look at A.G.E. for units with 154 loot class task.

 ## 552. Unknown Resource 552